 Desygner is an online design program that has a lot to offer for anyone creating posters, cards, social media posts, logos, and any other type of print or web asset.
 They offer templates, royalty-free images, illustrations, vectors, fonts, and more that make the design process quick and easy.

-So, when I heard about Desygner, I was skeptical.
+When I heard about Desygner, I was skeptical.
 Honestly, it looks like a strange Canva clone.
 I almost closed my browser and moved on.

 One of them is the PDF editor, which we’ll talk about in more detail later on in this review.
 It’s incredible and something I haven’t seen anywhere else.